- JD, 1975, Georgetown University

 Judge McKeown teaches international internet & IP Law.

-McKeown was a partner in the Seattle and Washington, D.C., offices of the Perkins Cole law firm, where she focused on complex litigation, intellectual property, antitrust and trade regulation.
+McKeown was a partner in the Seattle and Washington, D.C., offices of the Perkins Coie law firm, where she focused on complex litigation, intellectual property, antitrust and trade regulation.
 She was appointed to the United States Court of Appeals for the Ninth Circuit by President Clinton and was confirmed by the United States Senate in 1998.
 McKeown serves on the Judicial Conference of the United States Codes of Conduct Committee, the Ninth Circuit Court of Appeals Executive Committee, and the board of the American Judicature Society.
 She has lectured and taught extensively on ethics, judicial administration, international law, litigation, constitutional law and intellectual property in Latin America, Asia and Europe.

 Honors and Affiliations